taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00a-redux-state.md

 const ConnectedTodoList = connect(mapStateToProps)(TodoList);
 ~~~~~~~~

-Now the `ConnectedTodoItem` component, that already passes the `onToggleTodo` handler via the `mapDispatchToProps()` function to its plain `TodoItem` component, would retrieve the todo entity matching to the incoming `todoId` property.
+Now the `ConnectedTodoItem` component, that already passes the `onToggleTodo()` handler via the `mapDispatchToProps()` function to its plain `TodoItem` component, would select the todo entity matching to the incoming `todoId` property.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~